Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Basic notions for optimizing the metrological performance

 Thus, we need to deal with convex sets, similarly, as convex sets appear in the separability problem of quantum states \cite{Werner1989Quantum,Horodecki2009Quantum}.
-In \APP{sec:specsep}, in order to understand better the role of convexity in this case, we define a subset of separable quantum states similar to the local Hamiltonians we consider in this paper.
+In \APP{sec:specsep}, in order to understand better the role of convexity in this case, we define a subset of separable quantum states similar to the local Hamiltonians we consider in this paper, and examine its properties.

+In summary, we argue that the metrological gain, defined by \EQ{eq:ggg}, is a natural way to characterize the metrological performance of quantum states as it identifies states that perform better metrologically than all the separable states.
+Moreover, it considers local Hamiltonians, which are probably the least demanding to realize experimentally.
+Finally, we also showed that the maximum of the quantum Fisher information for separable states is an important quantity.
+Its square root is a seminorm over local Hamiltonians.
+The maximum of the quantum Fisher information for separable states is used in the definition of the metrological gain to normalize the quantum Fisher information.

+The metrological gain is also defined in the multiparticle case.
+It has been shown that, for the metrological gain the inequality \cite{Trenyi2024Activation} \be g(\varrho)\le k \ee holds, where $k$ is the entanglement depth.
+It is assumed that the local Hamiltonians have identical maximal and minimal eigenvalues, which is fulfilled in typical many-particle systems \cite{Trenyi2024Activation}.
+Thus, the advantage of using the metrological gain to characterize the performance of the setup is that it is directly related to multipartite entanglement.
+Moreover, maximal metrological gain is possible only with a maximal entanglement depth.

+We remark that there are other quantities to characterize the metrological performance.
+One can consider the difference of the quantum Fisher information and its maximum for separable states, and include the possibility of non-unitary dynamics from the point of view of resource theories.
+Considering the difference rather than the fraction makes the mathematical treatment easier.
+This way, all entangled states turn out to be a useful resource \cite{Tan2021Fisher}.
+One can also consider the difference of the quantum Fisher information and a bound that depends on the state, where the difference is positive only for entangled states \cite{Yadin2018Operational,Morris2020Entanglement,Gessner2016Efficient,Gessner2017Resolution}.
+The advantage of this approach is that the quantity can be computed analytically.